clarkwinkelmann/flarum-ext-see-past-first-post/README.md

 Two additional settings allow customizing the restrictions even further:

 - **Hide comment count on discussion list**: this will hide the total post and recipient count from the API and the homepage.
-- **Hide last post user and date on discussion list**: this will hide the lastUser, lastPost, last post date and number as well as the user last read date and number from the API and homepage.
+- **Hide last post user and date on discussion list**: this will hide the `lastUser`, `lastPost` relationships, last post date and number as well as the user last read date and number from the API and homepage.
+It will also hide the tag `lastPostedDiscussion` relationship and last posted date from the API and tag list.
+- **Hide first post as well**: this will hide the `firstPost` relationship from the API and homepage, and also hide post with number 1 when browsing a discussion, effectively hiding the discussion content in full.

 ## Installation